robotkoruslan/metalist/README.md

 1. Run `npm install` to install server dependencies.

-2. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

-3. Run commands `mkdir mongo_data` && `chown -R mongodb:mongodb mongo_data` for mongodb volumes.

-4. Rename .env.sample to .env.
+2. Rename .env.sample to .env.

-5. Run `npm run docker:serve` to start the docker container with app in development mode.
+3. Run `npm run docker:serve` to start the docker container with app in development mode.

-6. Run `npm run watch`.
+4. Run `npm run watch`.
 It must automatically restart node server when the files are changed.

 ## Testing